miguelcoria94/JustStocks/frontend/README.old.md

-Now it's time to render some React components!

-## Phase 1: Login Form Page

-The Login Form Page is the first page that you will add to your frontend application.

-### Session Actions and Reducer

-First, you will add the Redux store actions and reducers that you need for this feature.
-You will use the `POST /api/session` backend route to login in a user as well as add the session user's information to the frontend Redux store.

 Make a file called `session.js` in the `frontend/src/store` folder.
 This file will contain all the actions specific to the session user's information and the session user's Redux reducer.